josefs/meta-paper/paper.md

 \label{sec:shallow}

-The implementation of meta-repa follows the methodology of combining deep and shallow embeddings descibed in [@svenningsson12:DeepShallow].
+The implementation of meta-repa follows the methodology of combining deep and shallow embeddings described in [@svenningsson12:DeepShallow].
 The type `Expr` is a deeply embedded core language which contains all the language constructs necessary to generate efficient code from any meta-repa program.
 On top of the core